 20 year old Sherrita has a bright future ahead of her.
 A decade ago, however, she was a frightened 5th grader in foster care.
 Sherrita was removed from her biological family at a young age.
-In county foster care she “felt like an outcast” and was disheartened by the favoritism her foster parents showed toward their biological kids.
+In county foster care she “felt like an outcast” and was disheartened by the favoritism her foster/resource parents showed toward their biological kids.

 When Sherrita turned ten, she found out from her county social worker that she was going to be moved yet again.
 “I was crying for days and weeks,” she recalls.
 “I was really scared.”

-Despite her struggles in school and difficulties with peers, her Seneca foster mother remained strongly supportive.
+Despite her struggles in school and difficulties with peers, her Seneca resource mother remained strongly supportive.
 “There were lots of times when she could have kicked me out, but she didn’t” says Sherrita.
 “She always told me that she wasn’t going to give up on me.
 She told me that I was going to make it, that I was going to graduate from high school and be successful.”

-With help from Seneca Center’s staff and assurance from her foster mother, Sherrita began to flourish.
+With help from Seneca Center’s staff and assurance from her resource mother, Sherrita began to flourish.
 She joined a leadership program at her high school and received two academic achievement awards for maintaining a high grade point average.
 In the 10th grade, she began working at JoAnn’s Fabrics where she developed confidence and was recognized for her excellent customer service.

-Sherrita’s foster mother has remained helpful and encouraging in the years since she emancipated from the system.
+Sherrita’s resource mother has remained helpful and encouraging in the years since she emancipated from the system.
 Sherrita describes her as “my support system” and she still speaks with her on the phone almost every day while she attends Laney College and works toward a degree in business accounting.